BoldingBruggeman/oceanicu-fabm-workshop/README.md

    - Linux/Mac: execute `conda --version` in a terminal
    - Windows: look for “Anaconda prompt” in the start menu

    If you *do not* have Anaconda, install Miniconda on [Linux](https://conda.io/projects/conda/en/stable/user-guide/install/linux.html), [Windows](https://conda.io/projects/conda/en/stable/user-guide/install/windows.html), or [Mac](https://conda.io/projects/conda/en/stable/user-guide/install/macos.html).
-On Mac, always pick an Intel x86 installer, even if you have an M1 processor.

 2. Create an isolated `oceanicu` environment with the model and visualization tools:
     ```